Illinois business insurance

 Illinois has long been known as a hub of the manufacturing and agricultural industries.
 It’s also a coveted destination for small businesses.
 In fact, the Land of Lincoln’s 1.2 million small businesses employ nearly half the state’s working population.1

-If you’re looking to start a small business in Illinois, one of your first steps should be learning about what kinds of business insurance you’re required to have.
+If you’re looking to start a small business in Illinois, one of your first steps should be learning about what kinds of small business insurance you’re required to have.
 After that, brush up on the other types of business insurance that can protect your company from potentially expensive claims in the future.

 All employers in Illinois with three or more employees are legally required to have workers’ compensation insurance.
 Workers’ compensation insurance exists to safeguard employees from financial impact related to injuries or illnesses sustained on the job.
 As a business owner, it also protects you from liability related to employee injuries.
 Workers’ compensation covers expenses and lost wages caused by the following: